 - Promoting health, physical activity and social participation in community life

-- Provide an avenue for the group to advise and report identified issues that can be resolved by Council.
+- Providing an avenue for the committee to advise and report identified issues that can be resolved by Council.

-For more information please contact the Seniors and Disabilities Community Development Officer for Ipswich City Council Karri Brown (07) 3810 6646 or email firstname.lastname@example.org.
+For more information please contact Karri Browne, Community Development Officer for Ipswich City Council, on (07) 3810 6646 or email firstname.lastname@example.org.

 Ageing with vitality: Your everyday guide to healthy active living